savil/savil.github.com/_drafts/2018-01-24-stanford-bpase-twooheighteen-day-one.md

 * The honest network's hash power can get split between honest network and selfish network, assuming "high connectivity" by the attacker.

 Stubborn strategies:
-  * lead stubborn mining: if private-chain has a lead, and honest chain mines a block, then private chain only reveals one block and not all of its lead.
+  * **lead stubborn mining**: if private-chain has a lead, and honest chain mines a block, then private chain only reveals one block and not all of its lead.
 This way honest network may keep mining (partly, because there are now two competing chains and hash power will get divided), and the private chain gets a chance to invalidate several honest blocks.
-  * equal fork stubborn: if private-chain is one ahead, and honest chain mines a block, and such a race is happening, then when private-chain mines a new block it withholds it until the honest chain also mines a new block.
+  * **equal fork stubborn**: if private-chain is one ahead, and honest chain mines a block, and such a race is happening, then when private-chain mines a new block it withholds it until the honest chain also mines a new block.
 This way, can again hope to invalidate multiple honest blocks.
-  * trail stubborn: even if the honest network is one ahead, the attacker continues trying to mine on its private chain.
+  * **trail stubborn**: even if the honest network is one ahead, the attacker continues trying to mine on its private chain.
 This strategy is abandoned when the private chain is two blocks behind the honest chain.

 ### selfish mining defenses ###
 * uniform tie breaking: